linnarsson-lab/ROBOFISH/Instalation.md

 - Save and close the datafile, hit enter in the user program.
 - In the popup window indicate that you updated the Operator_address.
 In this section you used the `part` updating method.
 This is a bit quicker than using `all` but there is a risk that you forget to click the tickboxes so that the data is not uploaded to the machine.

+### Configuring ports
+In the user programm select `all`.
+Go to the ports table and fill in the names of the buffers that are, or will be, connected.
+If you do not know that at this time it is no problem just leave it empty.
+However, you need to define the port connected to the `Waste` and `Valve2`.
+Valve1 is the valve that has its central port connected to the reservoir at its port are called P1 to P10.
+On the valve you will find numbers to figure our which port is which number.
+Valve2 has its middle port connected to Valve1 and its ports are called P11 to P20 in the program.
+- Fill in which port is connected to `Waste` and `Valve2`.
+- Fill in the names of the connected buffers and the name of the RunningBuffer.
+For instance, inour case the RunningBuffer is SSC 2X so we fill in `RunningBuffer: SSC2X`.
+- To connect flow cells add the names `Chamber1` and if applicable `Chamber2` to the ports.
+- To connect hybridization mixes the names should have the format `HYBXX` where `XX` is the number.
+Continue with the next part.

+### Configuring Volumes
+For the buffer names you just added, fill in the volume of the connected buffer in microliter at the corresponding port.
+For instance if you have connected 100ml of Running buffer, enter 100000 after Running buffer.
+Or if the waste bottle is empty, enter 0 after the port connected to the waste.
+Continue with the next part.

+### Confiuring alarm volumes.
+Scroll down in the info file untill you found the Alert_volumes table.
+This table contains volumes below or above which the system will warn the user.
+For instance if the waste container is full, meaning it is above the given alter volume, it will send a message to the user.
+Or if one of the buffers is running low it will send an alarm.
+Additionally it checks if there is enough disk space.
+For now, just add a volume for the connected buffers at 10% of the containers volume.
+Or at 90% of the waste container volume.
+Later you can fine tune these numbers.

+Save and close the Notepad.
+In the user program hit enter to save the data and close the prime port popup.

 ### Initiate the system
 The next cell in the Jupyter lab notebook will contain the functions to initiate the system.
 First make sure all paths in this cell are correct.
 - Make sure the path to the database is correct.
 In your ROBOFISH folder a new folder should have been made called `FISH_database` containing the database: `FISH_System2_db.sqlite`.
 Add the path to this file in the Jupyter lab (Windows: right click, properties, Location).